EasyPhpEventCalendar Class

 The EasyPhpEventCalendar PHP script is XHTML 1.0 strict compliant!

-Getting started:
+Getting started

 1. Download the class, unzip it and upload it to your webserver

-2. Open the example page located in the directory 'example/example.php'
+2. Open the example.php page

-The most simple script would be:
+The most simple script would be

 <?php